 - Example: “Scribed for Dr. X by name of the scribe and title” with the date and time of the entry

-- The physician or licensed independent practitioner must authenticate the entry by signing, dating and timing (for deemed status purposes) it.
-The scribe cannot enter the date and time for the physician.
+- The physician or practitioner must then authenticate the entry by signing, dating and timing (for deemed status purposes) it.
+The scribe cannot enter the date and time for the physician or practitioner.
 (RC.01.01.01 and RC.01.02.01)

-- Although allowed in other situations, a physician signature stamp is not permitted for use in the authentication of “scribed” entries-- the physician must actually sign or authenticate through the clinical information system.
+- Although allowed in other situations, a physician or practitioner signature stamp is not permitted for use in the authentication of “scribed” entries-- the physician or practitioner must actually sign or authenticate through the clinical information system.
 (RC.01.02.01).

-- Authentication cannot be delegated to another physician or licensed independent practitioner.
+- Authentication cannot be delegated to another physician or practitioner.